arantespp/arantespp.com/posts/books/getting-things-done.md

     3.  **Defer it** if the task will take longer than two minutes and if you're the right person to do it.

 #### 3. Organize

+For each output of the step above, you'll need some tools to help you organize them.
+Actions that requires less than two minutes or that have already been completed don't need to be tracked.

+- **Trash**, **Incubation**, or **Reference**: these outputs you just toss them, "tickle" them fo later reassessment, or file them for futures references.

+- **Projects List** and **Project Plans**: a list, storage or files.
+A project is any desired result that can be accomplished within a year that requires multiples action steps.
+If a step won't complete something, some kind of goalpost must be created to reminder you that there is something left. **Projects List** is a index for your projects. **Project Plans** is a reference of the details of each project.

+- **Do it** doesn't need a organization system because they're done at the moment they're defined.

+- **Delegate it** and **Defer it**: you can use calendars to time specific actions, and "Next Actions Lists" to keep the tasks you need to execute during the day.

 #### 4. Reflect